EDUCBA

 • If we apply the same formula with True or 1 instead of False or 0, we will not have to worry about providing the exact data to the system.

-• This formula will provide the same results, but it will start to look from top to bottom and provides the value with the most approx match.
+• This formula will provide the same results, but it will start looking from top to bottom and provide the value with the most approximate match.

-• So even after you make some spelling mistake or a grammatical error in our case, you don’t need to worry, as it will find the most matched data and provides the result of mostly matched.
+• So even after you make a spelling mistake or a grammatical error, in our case, you don’t need to worry, as it will find the most matched data and provide the mostly matched result.

 Approximate Match 1